josesuarez-accenture/openathon-angular/lab-05/README.md

 ## Route Guards

-We're interesting in deny the events creation and edition to the users not logged in.
-The best practices state that this have to be done in both backend and frontend.
+We're interested in deny the events creation and edition to the users not logged in.
+The best practices state that this has to be done in both backend and frontend.
 We will do in the frontend denying navigation to these views if the user is not logged in.

 To do this Angular has the Route Guards which control the navigation depending of the returned value from them (true or false).
 There are several guards to use depending of the scenario we have.
 We will use the most common which is *CanActivate*.

-If you remember the *app-routing.module.ts* the routes consist in objects with some properties, so far two: *path* and *component*, but there are more and one of then is the *canActivate* property which say "when we navigate to this route, first of all check this method (the guard method) and if the returned value from it is *false* deny the navigation to the view".
+If you remember the *app-routing.module.ts* the routes consist in objects with some properties, so far two: *path* and *component*, but there are more and one of them is the *canActivate* property which say "when we navigate to this route, first of all check this method (the guard method) and if the returned value from it is *false* deny the navigation to the view".

 We will set up the guard in a different file named *auth-guard.service.ts" which have to be imported to the routing module to be used (as always we do).
 The *app-routing.module.ts* will be now: